 Most companies that allow their employees to work from home, telecommute, or work remotely will have very strict guidelines in place.
 The employee usually cannot be the main caregiver for a child or elderly parent and would need to have a suitable location at home where they can work uninterrupted.

-When you work from home, telecommute, and remote work, you are employed by a company.
+You are employed by a company when you work from home, telecommute, and remote work.
 And so you are getting your salary or commission payments directly from the company you work for.

 A Small Business or Home-Base Business Explained

-A small or home-based business is when you are an entrepreneur or a company or business owner.
-Even with tiny home-based businesses, where only you are working the business, you are still considered an entrepreneur.
+A small or home-based business is when you are an entrepreneur, company, or business owner.
+Even with tiny home-based businesses, where only you work the business, you are still considered an entrepreneur.

-Here is our definition of a home-base business.
+Here is our definition of a home-based business.

 There are also several small or home-based businesses like a home-based full-time business, home-based part-time, or supplemental home-based businesses.
-A small business can or cannot be located out of the home, but many of small businesses are.
+Small businesses can or cannot be located out of the home, but many small businesses are.

-Here is some information on each of these different kinds o small home-based businesses:
+Here is some information on each of these different kinds of small home-based businesses:

 Small Business and Home- base full-time business

 For example, some bloggers earn a full-time income through their blogs.
-But developing a blog usually takes many years of consistently putting out excellent content with writing.
-For any kind of home-based full-time business, the full-time income will not come immediately and will take time with a lot of hard work and effort.
+However, developing a blog usually takes many years of consistently putting out excellent content with writing.
+For any home-based full-time business, the full-time income will not come immediately and will take time with a lot of hard work and effort.

 Here are some things to consider when looking to start a home-based full-time business: